 Generally, having a high blood alcohol concentration (BAC) is bad news for a DUI defendant.
-In every state, it’s illegal—a “per se” DUI—to drive with a BAC of .08% or more.
+In every state, it's illegal—a "per se" DUI—to drive with a BAC of .08% or more.
 However, there are several ways of challenging BAC test results.
 One of the more common ways of fighting a DUI involving a high BAC is with the "rise-blood-alcohol defense."

-But even when blood alcohol testing reveals a high BAC, it doesn’t necessarily mean the motorist was over the limit while driving.
+When blood alcohol testing reveals a high BAC, it doesn't necessarily mean the motorist was over the limit while driving.
 Blood alcohol concentration is constantly changing: At any given time, BAC is either rising or falling.
-And there’s always at least some delay between when a motorist is actually driving and BAC testing occurs.
-So, motorists with high BACs can sometimes rely on the “rising-blood-alcohol defense” to beat a DUI charge.
+And there's always at least some delay between when a motorist is actually driving and BAC testing occurs.
+So, motorists with high BACs can sometimes rely on the rising-blood-alcohol defense to beat a DUI charge.

 Here's how the rising-blood-alcohol argument typically goes: The driver's BAC was below the legal limit while driving but rose above the limit during the delay between when the driver was stopped by police and testing occurred.
 But could this actually happen with a person's BAC?
 In general, the answer is yes.